-With the introduction of GST majority of Indirect taxes have been wiped out.
+With the introduction of GST, the majority of Indirect taxes have been wiped out.
 The one nation one tax has subsumed in itself many existing taxes both at Central and State Level.
 Here is a list of Central Taxes which merged in GST-

 Central Surcharges and Cess in relation to supply of goods and servicesThe State levies which have been integrated with GST-

-State Surcharges and Cess in relation to the supply of goods and services
+State Surcharges and Cess about the supply of goods and services

-In India, we have the federal government, which means we have ministers both at centre and state levels.
+In India, we have the federal government, which means we have ministers at center and state levels.
 The same modal has been adopted under GST.
 The government has adopted GST in its Dual or concurrent model.
-As a result of which both Centre and State government will levy GST simultaneously.
-The implemented GST structure is categorised under four heads, namely –
+As a result of which, both the Centre and State governments will levy GST simultaneously.
+The implemented GST structure is categorized under four heads, namely –

-A big applicative tax reform brought by GST is that it extends to the whole of India including the State of Jammu and Kashmir, unlike the Service Tax Act 1994.
+A big applicative tax reform brought by GST is that it extends to India, including the State of Jammu and Kashmir, unlike the Service Tax Act 1994.

 The full form of SGST is State Goods and Services Tax.
-It is a tax levied by the State Government on the supplies of both goods and services within the state i.e. intrastate.
-The tax liability under SGST will be first set off against SGST or UTGST and then the balance can be set off against IGST input tax credit only.
-The tax amount collected under SGST is used by the State Government of the state where the transaction took place.
-The rate of State Goods and Services Tax shall be equal to the rate of CGST on a particular product or service.
+It is a tax levied by the State Government on the supplies of goods and services within the same state, i.e., intrastate.
+The tax liability under SGST will be first set off against SGST or UTGST, and then the balance can be set off against IGST input tax credit only.
+The tax amount collected under SGST is used by the State Government of the state where the transaction occurred.
+The State Goods and Services Tax rate shall equal the rate of CGST on a particular product or service.

 The full form of UTGST is Union Territory Goods and Services Tax.
-It is a tax levied by the Government of Union Territory on the supplies of both goods and services within the state i.e. intrastate.
-The tax liability under UTGST will be first set off against UTGST and the balance can be set off against IGST input tax credit only.
-The concept of this tax is the same as SGST, the only difference is that instead of SGST this tax is applicable in the union territories of India.
+It is a tax levied by the Government of Union Territory on the supplies of goods and services within the union territories, i.e., intrastate.
+The tax liability under UTGST will be first set off against UTGST, and the balance can be set off against IGST input tax credit only.
+The concept of this tax is the same as SGST, the only difference is that instead of SGST, this tax is applicable in the union territories of India.
 The tax amount collected under UTGST shall be transferred to the Government of Union Territory.
 The rate of Union Territory Goods and Services Tax shall be equal to the rate of CGST on a particular product or service.

 The full form of IGST is Integrated Goods and Services Tax.
-It is a tax levied by the Central Government on the supplies of both goods and services outside the state i.e. intrastate as well as on imports.
+It is a tax levied by the Central Government on the supplies of both goods and services between the states i.e. interstate as well as on imports.
 The tax liability under IGST will be first set off against IGST and the balance can be first set off against CGST and then against SGST/ UTGST input tax credit only.
 Integrated Goods and Services Tax shall be collected by the Central Government and then distributed to various States.

 CGST, SGST or UTGST and IGST are the different levies introduced under the GST framework in India from 1st July 2017.
-Since GST has been implemented in India in its dual modal i.e. both Central and state government can levy and collect taxes simultaneously there was urge to give them specific legislative powers.
+Since GST has been implemented in India in its dual modal i.e. both Central and state governments can levy and collect taxes simultaneously.
+There was an urge to give them specific legislative powers.
 The above mentioned different Acts lay down the foundation guidelines on the scope and powers to different authorities.